rndme/cia/README.md

 # CIA
 ## Centralized Inner Authority

-### A flux/redux-like central dispatcher providing a single source of truth.
+### A redux-like central dispatcher providing a single source of truth.
 Ever notice how the redux API looks like an EventEmitter?
 Me too, and I also noticed it doesn't have very many features.
 I wrote CIA to provide more features while preserving the basic concept.

 ## Setup: